 When you’re a victim of fraud, it can be surprising and frustrating.
-We’re here to help you through it.
 Disputing fraudulent information is one of the steps you can take to respond to identity theft.

 Identity theft is a serious crime.
 After you report the fraud, you may receive documentation from both the FTC and local law enforcement.

 Keep these documents.
-When you contact TransUnion to dispute the fraudulent information, submitting them will help our agents complete the dispute process.
+When you contact TransUnion® to dispute fraudulent information, submitting them will help our agents complete the dispute process.

 TransUnion can block fraudulent information from your credit report if you send us a valid identity theft report.
 Examples of a valid identity theft report include: